priyankvex/InfilectFlicker/README.md

 #### Running the Project

-`deployment.sh` automatically sets the projects are starts the server.
+`deployment.sh` automatically sets the projects and starts the server.
 `./deployment.sh` should be the only command that you'll need to execute.